-What does this teach us?
 At the Lord’s direction, Spirit-inspired worship took place with the result that the demonically inspired attack was broken down by God moving on behalf of His people, not requiring them to fight at all physically.
-They were not to compete in their strength, but they relied on His power.
+They were not to compete in their strength but rely on His power.
 The Lord set an ambush for Israel’s enemies, and the enemy fought against one another and destroyed themselves.

-While in Israel during the early stages of Sandy’s pregnancy, the life of our child, Anna, was threatened.
-Early bleeding and other symptoms caused us to seek out a doctor in Bethlehem.
-He had all the latest equipment, and he used ultrasound to listen for a heartbeat.
-However, he was convinced that there was no heartbeat, that it was, in fact, a tumor.
-An operation was scheduled, and we went home in shock, not knowing what to think.
-The confusing part was that we had felt that we had a word from God telling us the name for this baby!
-She was to be called “Anna,” after Anna, the prophetess, mentioned in Luke 2: 36-38.
+In 1984, while living in Israel, Sandy, my wife, fell pregnant with our first child.
+During the early stages, bleeding and other symptoms caused us to seek a doctor in Bethlehem.
+He had all the latest equipment and used ultrasound to listen for a heartbeat.
+However, after his tests, he could find no heartbeat and concluded that it was a tumor mimicking pregnancy symptoms.
+He scheduled us for an operation to remove the tumor for the following week.
+We went home devastated, not knowing what to think.
+The confusing part was that we felt that we had a word from God telling us the name for this baby!
+She was to be called “Anna,” after Anna, the prophetess mentioned in Luke 2: 36-38.
+The enemy was quick to drop the thought in my mind, “Hah!
+You asked bread of God, and He gave you a stone!”
 Why would God give us this word, this hope, only to take it away and replace it with what seemed like a stone?
 We thought that we had received a blessing from God, only to be faced with a “mountain” of a problem!
-Sandy and I called our friends at the church that we attended.
-They all stood with us in prayer.
+Sandy and I called friends at the church we attended, and they stood with us in prayer.
 God spoke to us from a Scripture from the Old Testament Book of Zechariah.
-I will quote from the King James version as that is how it was given to us at the time; “Not by might, nor by power, but by my Spirit, saith the Lord of hosts.
+I will quote from the King James version as that is how God gave it at the time; “Not by might, nor by power, but by my Spirit, saith the Lord of hosts.
 Who art thou, O great mountain?
 Before Zerubbabel, thou shalt become a plain; and he shall bring forth the headstone of it with shoutings, crying Grace, grace unto it” (Zechariah 4:6-7).

 Afterward, we lifted our voices together in praise and proclamation.
-We felt a feeling of peace about the whole thing and proceeded with our appointment at the doctors.
-I do not know what the doctor made of the situation when we returned to his office.
-He expected to continue with the operation, which would have removed what he thought to be a tumor, but what, in fact, was a baby!
-Before doing the DNC operation, we asked him to check by doing one more ultrasound before the surgery.
-The doctor had not planned on doing this, but he could see that Sandy was visibly very distraught, so he agreed.
-He was astounded to hear the heartbeat, and see the amniotic sac, something that was not visible before.
-I do not know if the doctor was wrong the first time, or if this was a creative miracle.
-All I know is that we were given hope through God’s word, and our daughter was a miracle to us!
+We felt a sense of peace about the whole thing and proceeded with our appointment for the operation, trusting that the Lord had it in His hands.
+The doctor expected to continue with the procedure, but before doing the DNC operation, we asked him to check by one more ultrasound before the surgery.
+He could see that Sandy was very distraught, so he agreed.
+When he did, he was astounded to hear the heartbeat and see the amniotic sac, something not visible before.
+I do not know if the doctor was wrong the first time or God gave us a creative miracle.
+All I know is that we were given hope through God’s word, and our daughter is a miracle to us!

 Not every story in our lives has had a triumphant answer like this one.
 Sometimes, we suffer and do not understand why.
 In everything, God can be glorified, and in this, there is always victory.
 When we realize that He sifts everything that comes to us through His own hands, we can trust in His love.
 Our success is the victory He has already won for us.
 His strength is our strength; His armor is our armor.
 He does not ask us to fight this battle by ourselves but offers us His power and His peace amid the storm.
 The battle indeed does belong to the Lord.

-*We named our daughter Anna Grace.
-Anna is a Latin form of the Hebrew name Hannah.
-It means “favor” or “grace.”
-We had settled on the name “Anna” before this experience as we chose it from Luke chapter 2 before Sandy even became pregnant.
-That is why we chose the middle name, Grace, so that her name, in its meaning would be “grace, grace.”
+*We named our daughter Anna Grace Thomas.
+Anna is the Latin form of Hannah's Hebrew name, which means “favor” or “grace.”
+We settled on the name “Anna” before this experience as we chose it from Luke chapter 2 before Sandy even became pregnant.
+That is why we chose the middle name, Grace, so that her name, in its meaning, is "grace, grace.”
 It reminds us of how He gave us grace in this situation.

 Prayer: Thank you, King Jesus, for being the Captain of our Salvation, our High Tower, our Fortress, and our shelter in the storm.
-For all that You are and all that You do on our behalf, we thank You and give You praise!
+For all that You are and for every spiritual weapon you put at our disposal, we thank You and give You praise!

 C. Peter Wagner, Warfare Prayer, Regal Books, Pages 30-34.